 Specific requirements for the IRB: This IRB shall serve jointly as the New Jersey Medical School and University Hospital IRB.
-Members are appointed annually by the Dean after reviewing recommendations made by the Chairperson of the IRB and the Associate Dean for Research and Sponsored Programs.
+Members are appointed by the UMDNJ Senior Vice President for Academic Affairs after consultation with the Dean of NJMS, the Chairperson of the IRB and the Associate Dean for Research and Sponsored Programs.
 There is no limitation in the number of years an IRB member may serve on the committee.
-The IRB must include faculty, non-faculty Hospital and University employees, and community members not otherwise affiliated with this institution.
-The IRB shall be heterogeneous in its make-up in order to insure (1) a broad base of knowledge and expertise among its membership and (2) equal consideration of the interests of researchers, patients, and the community in the Board's decision-making process.
+The IRB must include Medical Staff, faculty, non-faculty Hospital and University employees, and community members not otherwise affiliated with this institution.
+The IRB shall be heterogeneous in its make-up in order to insure (1) a broad base of knowledge and expertise among its membership and (2) equal consideration of the interests of researchers, patients, and the community in the Board's decisionmaking process.